Skip to main content

 2025 Rule Changes for Green Iguana Outdoor Caging and Biosecurity

 Green iguanas are a Prohibited species in Florida due to the high risk they pose to Florida’s environment and economy.
-To maintain protection for Florida’s native wildlife resources and continue to encourage more Floridians to remove Prohibited nonnative green iguanas from Florida, Commissioners of the Florida Fish and Wildlife Conservation Commission (FWC) approved rule changes to Chapter 68-5, Florida Administrative Code (F.A.C.) in November 2025 to provide practical and secure alternatives for outdoor caging of green iguanas.
-In addition to addressing outdoor caging of green iguanas, these changes establish collection and transport rules for wild-caught green iguanas, define the term "locked”, and add clarifying language to the current rules for transport and emergency preparedness plans for Prohibited reptiles.
+To maintain protection for Florida’s native wildlife resources and continue to encourage more Floridians to remove Prohibited nonnative green iguanas from Florida, Commissioners of the Florida Fish and Wildlife Conservation Commission (FWC) approved rule changes to Chapter 68-5, Florida Administrative Code (F.A.C.), in November 2025 to provide practical and secure alternatives for outdoor caging of green iguanas.
+These changes became effective on January 7, 2026.
+In addition to addressing outdoor caging of green iguanas, these changes establish collection and transport rules for wild-caught green iguanas, define the term "locked”, and add clarifying language to current rules for transport and emergency preparedness plans for Prohibited reptiles.

 Changes to Chapter 68-5.002, F.A.C.- Definitions

-The rule changes will create a definition of “locked” as it pertains to caging and enclosure biosecurity for Conditional and Prohibited nonnative wildlife kept in captivity.
-In Chapter 68-5, F.A.C., locked will be defined “as fastened or secured by a device operated by a key, combination lock, key card, or other locking device.”
+Effective January 7, 2026, "locked" as it pertains to caging and enclosure biosecurity for Conditional and Prohibited nonnative wildlife kept in captivity, will be defined “as fastened or secured by a device operated by a key, combination lock, key card, or other locking device.”

 Changes to Chapter 68-5.007, F.A.C.- Possession of Prohibited Non-Native Species

-The rule changes will add alternative outdoor caging options for permittees in possession of green iguanas in addition to the outdoor caging requirements currently listed in Chapter 68-5.007, F.A.C.
+Effective January 7, 2026, the rule changes have added alternative outdoor caging options for permittees in possession of green iguanas in addition to the outdoor caging requirements previously established in Chapter 68-5.007, F.A.C.
 Alternative options include:

-- Materials used for enclosure sides, top, and flooring must be securely fastened to all connecting walls and the enclosure must have a constructed frame to provide structural integrity
+• Materials used for enclosure sides, top, and flooring must be securely fastened to all connecting walls and the enclosure must have a constructed frame to provide structural integrity.
+Connecting materials must be metal.

-- Outdoor enclosures must be equipped with a double-door safety entrance OR in lieu of a double-door safety entrance, the primary enclosure may be housed within a secondary containment and constructed with the requirements outlined in the alternative outdoor caging options and upon effective date.
+• Outdoor enclosures must be equipped with a double-door safety entrance OR in lieu of a double-door safety entrance, the primary enclosure may be housed within a secondary containment and constructed with the requirements outlined in the alternative outdoor caging options.

-The rule changes will add diamond mesh lath to the prohibited materials list.
+Effective January 7, 2026, the rule changes have added diamond mesh lath to the prohibited materials list.
 These materials cannot be used for enclosure construction.

-The rule changes will create new rules specifically for collection and transport of live, wild-caught green iguanas, including:
+Effective January 7, 2026, the rule changes have created new rules specifically for collection and transport of live, wild-caught green iguanas, including:

 Collection